DevOps-MBSE/AaC/vscode_extension/README.md

 The default value is `/usr/local/bin`.

-### version
-The version of the installed AaC tool.
-If the environment is using a different version of AaC, an error will be shown to the user.

 ### aacPath
 The filesystem path to the aac CLI tool.
 MUST be set in order to for the AaC VSCode extension to start up the LSP server in IO mode.